 Chagas disease, although originally discovered in 1909, is still a major cause of morbidity and mortality in endemic Central and South America, and up to 10 million individuals are thought to be infected worldwide.
 While the United States is not an endemic area, the disease has been seen in the southern states such as Texas and Arizona.
 The majority of these cases are thought to be secondary to the recent large-scale immigration of Latin Americans into non-endemic areas.
 The disease in Europe and Australia may reflect this pattern as well.

 The vector tsetse fly, Glossina, carries the trypanosome within the midgut after a blood meal.
 These protozoa then migrate to the salivary glands of the fly whereby they can be transmitted during the next feeding.
 After inoculation within the host, the parasite can live freely within the bloodstream and evade mammalian host defenses through variable surface glycoproteins (VSG).
 The slender form secretes bloodstream stage-specific VSG to evade the host immune system, and it is in this form that the organism proliferates.
 As the parasite population increases, a morphologic stumpy form with division arrest occurs.
 It is in this stage it may be transmitted to another tsetse fly from the mammalian host.
 Within the new tsetse vector and, after this stumpy stage, the organism progresses to a procyclic form whereby VSG is lost, and the organism is established again in the fly midgut.
 Cell division is again arrested, and they migrate to the salivary glands as epimastigote forms.
-These transition from another proliferative stage to non-proliferative form where they again re-acquire VSG and are now capable to re-infect a new mammal at the next blood meal.
+These transition from another proliferative stage to a non-proliferative form where they again re-acquire VSG and are now capable to re-infect a new mammal at the next blood meal.

 The vector, the Reduviid bug, also called the kissing bug, is primarily a nocturnal insect.
 At the time of feeding the insect deposits feces through breaks in the skin that contain T. cruzi.
 Less common modes of transmission include the ingestion of contaminated food, congenital transmission, or transmission through contaminated blood or tissue.
 As blood transfusions historically have been a major route of infection in endemic areas, blood donated is often routinely screened.

-Clinical disease has 2 stages.
+The clinical disease has 2 stages.
 These are characterized by an early/first hemolymphatic stage and late /second meningoencephalitis stage with an invasion of the central nervous system (CNS).

-The earliest manifestation of disease is a cutaneous chancre at the site of inoculation.
+The earliest manifestation of the disease is a cutaneous chancre at the site of inoculation.
 This however only occurs rarely in patients with T. brucei gambiense and infrequently (19%) with those infected by T. brucei rhodesiense.
 Systemic symptoms develop after that with intermittent fever, headache, pruritus, and lymphadenopathy.
 The lymphadenopathy may be particularly conspicuous in the posterior triangle of the neck and has received the eponym “Winterbottom’s sign.”
 Fevers often persist from a day to a week and are separated by afebrile intervals of days to months.
 Undulating fevers reflect parasites multiplying within the blood.
 Less frequently hepatosplenomegaly may occur in the early stage.
 In the late/second stage, CNS symptoms manifest as sleep disturbances or neuropsychiatric disorders.
 A sleep disorder is the most common symptom of the second stage, and it is from this that the term “African sleeping sickness” was ascribed.
 Sleep problems are further described as dysregulation of sleep/wake cycles and fragmentation of sleep.
 Previously inversion of sleep patterns was reported.
 Additional symptoms include tremor, weakness, paralysis, dyskinesia, or chorea-athetosis.
 Parkinsonian hypertonia and abnormal reflexes may be seen.
 Psychiatric changes such as aggression, apathy, psychosis, or irritability may present.

 Other organ systems can be involved.
 Similar to the trypanosome disease of T. cruzi the heart may be affected, albeit less frequently, with African trypanosomiasis.
 T. brucei gambiense presents as a prolonged QTc, repolarization abnormalities, or low voltage.
 These are usually not of clinical significance.
 T. brucei rhodesiense may cause severe pericarditis or myopericarditis.